ruoneo/GGANDTI/ReadMe.md

 ```cmd
 python train.py
 ```
 6. Compute the average of 10 times of ten-fold cross-validation.
+Note: You need to repeat the previous operation 10 times to have 10 results to calculate the average.
 ```cmd
 python calculate_average_of_10_times_of_ten-foldCV.py
 ```